murchie85/k8/README.md

 ## NameSpace

 ![](images/default.png)
+*All objects reside in the default namespace unless otherwise set*

-Name spaces are logical partitions within a cluster, if you don't create any all resources go into `default` name spac.e
+Name spaces are logical partitions within a cluster, if you don't create any all resources go into `default` name space.

 Four kinds of namespaces